Embracing Cycle Syncing: A Journey Towards Empowered Training

 Most of the women I work with in my South East London garden studio arrive in a very familiar state.
 They have hit pause on their laptops, rushed over between meetings or school runs, and landed on my doorstep with their nervous systems still wired.

+So, before we even think about heavy deadlifts, I usually ask them to lie down.
 We do breathwork.
 We notice the body.
 We let the brain catch up with the fact that it is no longer in work mode.
 Only then do we slowly build them back up to lifting heavy.

-By the end of the session they may be doing powerful strength work, but it is layered on a foundation of regulation, not frenzy.
+By the end of the session, they may be doing powerful strength work, but it is layered on a foundation of regulation, not frenzy.
 This is the difference between training that builds you and training that burns you out.
+If you never zoom out to see where recovery belongs in your month, you are missing the piece that allows adaptation.

+Both Charlotte and I have ADHD, which adds another layer.
 Many women with ADHD feel that their natural way of operating is:

 All or nothing